 Purdue Global Leadership

 Jeffrey Buck brings more than 20 years of teaching and higher education administration experience to his role as dean of the School of Business and Information Technology.
-In addition to his faculty appointments, Buck has served at the director and executive levels in higher education, most recently overseeing adult and graduate business programs at Anderson University (Indiana).
-While at Anderson he led the development and implementation of several academic programs.
+As a faculty member, Buck earned tenure as a marketing professor and taught internationally in Lithuania.
+In addition, Buck has extensive experience at the director and executive levels in higher education, primarily working with adult and graduate programs.
+In his leadership roles, he has championed the development and implementation of several academic initiatives to include an online Master of Business Administration (MBA) program, post- and pre-MBA certificate programs, a concurrent MBA/Master of Science in Technology (MST) program, a joint MBA/Master of Science in Nursing (MSN) program, and an MBA program designed for Filipino nurses.

 Education: PhD, University of Mississippi; MBA and BS, Ball State University

-Publications: Innovative Higher Education and Journal of Applied Business and Economics
+Publications: Innovative Higher Education, Journal of Applied Business and Economics

-Honors and Achievements: Served in the U.S. Army; held a teaching position at LLC International University (Lithuania)
+Honors and Achievements: Served in the U.S. Army

-Memberships: Leadership positions in the Great Lakes Council of the Accreditation Council for Business Schools and Programs (ACBSP)
+Memberships: Leadership positions with the Accreditation Council for Business Schools and Programs (ACBSP)

 Pam DeLotell is engaged in a number of innovations and initiatives at the School of Business and Information Technology, including the modularization of curriculum and overseeing initiatives to improve student success.
 DeLotell previously worked in private business as a vice president for a conveyor company and as assistant vice president in banking before moving to academia.
 She has served as full-time faculty, director of financial aid, director of human resource management programs, director of online programs, and department chair at several nonprofit and for-profit universities.
 DeLotell has also received both teaching and research awards, most recently having won a best paper award at an international conference.